Summer Pockets: Synopsis

-Summer Pockets is set on an isolated, rural and peaceful fictional island on the Seto Inland Sea called Torishirojima.
+Summer Pockets is set on an isolated, rural and peaceful fictional island on the Seto Inland Sea called Torishirojima (based on Naoshima).
 Among its residents is Umi Takahara, the daughter of Hairi Takahara and Shiroha Takahara (née Naruse).
 Shiroha possesses a cursed power that foretells her death and dies when giving birth to Umi.
 Fearing of Umi inheriting Shiroha's cursed power, Hairi takes Umi away from her hometown and forbids any connection with Torishirojima and her mother.
 This sabotages their bond, yet Umi still manages to sneak on the island and awakens her power, inadvertently travelling through time back to July 2000, when her parents first met.

 The game starts in July 2000.
 Hairi Takahara uses the recent death of his grandmother as an excuse to come to Torishirojima to take care of her estate sale.
 Once there, he gets to know Shiroha Naruse, who can foretell the future and believes she is cursed and intentionally alienates herself.
 Besides Shiroha, there are three other girls who are the focus of the story.
 They include Ao Sorakado, who is pursuing the legends of the island; Kamome Kushima, a high-class girl looking for a pirate ship; and Tsumugi Wenders, a younger girl trying to find herself.
 Hairi also lives together with Umi under the pseudonym "Umi Kato".
 Hairi is never assigned the task of estate sale and instead dates the girls.
 Umi, in the meantime, repeatedly tries to approach her mother Shiroha without success, forcing her to abuse her power and relive the summer multiple times.
 During this process, her power is waning and she is constantly deteriorating.